cdm823/gdrive_folder_chat/README.md

         - Max Chunk Size for each text chunk (aiming for ~1250 tokens per chunk)
     - `EMBEDDING_MODEL` = `text-embedding-ada-002`
     - `MAX_CHAT_CONTEXT_TOKENS` = `50000`
-        -Amount of tokens each conversation will maintain, before removing previously passed context
+        - Amount of tokens each conversation will maintain, before removing previously passed context
+    - `EMBEDDING_BATCH_LIMIT` = `1000000`
+        - Limit will depend on OpenAI TPM limit for embedding model.
+Be conservative, as tokens are estimated by (char_length / 4)
     - `OPENAI_API_KEY` = `{your_openai_api_key}`